Catherine I, Empress of All Russia

 Peter I (the Great), Emperor of All Russia; Credit – Wikipedia

-After her town was invaded by the Russian army, Marta, as a maid or as the mistress of the Russian general, traveled back to the Russian court with the army.
+After the Russian army invaded her town, Marta was either a maid or the mistress of the Russian general, and she traveled back to the Russian court with the army.
 She became part of the household of Prince Alexander Menshikov, the best friend of Peter I (the Great), Emperor of All Russia.
 Peter met Marta while visiting Menshikov.
 By 1704, Marta was well established in Peter’s household as his mistress and given birth to a son.
 In 1705, she converted to Russian Orthodoxy from Roman Catholicism and took the name of Catherine (Ekaterina) Alexeievna.
 Although no official record exists, Peter and Catherine secretly married between October 23 and December 1, 1707, in St. Petersburg.
 They married publically on February 19, 1712, at St. Isaac’s Cathedral in St. Petersburg.
 Their daughters Anna and Elizabeth were the bridal attendants.

 Catherine and Peter’s daughters Anna and Elizabeth; Credit – Wikipedia